By Mary Wisniewski and Eric Johnson

+Two Swedish tourists who looked on said they were thrilled to see a real U.S. protest.
 Protesters then moved on to the Canadian and German consulates.

-The crowd swelled to around 100 outside the Canadian Consulate as it was joined by demonstrators from a separate pro-environment protest, most of them on bikes and towing a guitar-playing folk singer on a wheeled platform.
+The crowd swelled to around 100 outside the Canadian consulate as it was joined by demonstrators from a separate pro-environment protest, most of them on bikes and towing a guitar-playing folk singer on a wheeled platform.

 At the Canadian consulate protesters poured a mixture of molasses, corn syrup and cocoa powder out of a mock oil pipeline onto eight protesters who lay prone on the ground while the crowd chanted "No blood for oil!
 No blood for oil!"

 Canada and Germany both have troops in Afghanistan as part of the NATO force in the war-torn country.
 The military alliance's strategy in Afghanistan will be the main agenda item for the two-day NATO summit, which begins on Sunday.